 Your Rights as a Client

-Information you provide during career counseling is considered and treated by Career Services as confidential, except in limited circumstances as described below.
-While Career Services strives to protect the privacy of career counseling communications between its career counselors and students, alumni, and other clients, please be advised that no assurances can be made for the security or confidentiality of information sent by email transmission.
+Information you provide during career counseling is considered and treated by the Center for Career and Professional Development as confidential, except in limited circumstances as described below.
+While the Center for Career and Professional Development strives to protect the privacy of career counseling communications between its Career Counselors and students, alumni, and other clients, please be advised that no assurances can be made for the security or confidentiality of information sent by email transmission.
 Accordingly, it is important for you to decide on the mode of communication with career counselors you find most comfortable.
-If you prefer a more secure mode of communication with your career counselor, you are encouraged to schedule either an in-person or telephone appointment.
+If you prefer a more secure mode of communication with your Career Counselor, you are encouraged to schedule either an in-person or telephone appointment.

 The following are exceptions to the confidentiality of information provided by clients in career counseling: